Visit NZ's ONLY Kōtuku, White Heron Nesting Site

 Learn about the introduced predators threatening this ecosystem, the serious impact they have on its native wildlife and habitats, and why managing predator numbers is essential to helping maintain a natural balance.

-Our knowledgeable guides will explain the various trapping methods used here and how a combination of traps, cameras, and monitoring devices work together to track and reduce predator populations.
+Our knowledgeable guides will explain the innovative, high-tech trapping tools and methods used here - a combination of lures, traps, cameras, and monitoring devices that work together to track and reduce predator populations.

 Gain an appreciation for the dedication and expertise involved in protecting this precious environment.